Lisa Aziz-Zadeh PhD

 Associate Professor, affiliated with the Brain and Creativity Institute at the USC Dana and David Dornsife College of Letters, Arts and Sciences

 Room: MC 2520

-Lisa Aziz-Zadeh trained at the University of California, Los Angeles, receiving her BA in psychology with a minor in neuroscience, and her PhD in Psychology with an emphasis in Cognitive Neuroscience.
-She completed postdoctoral work with Dr. Giacomo Rizzolatti's laboratory at the University of Parma, Italy, Dr. Richard Ivry's laboratory at the University pf California, Berkeley, and was a fellow at the UCLA Tennenbaum Family Creativity Initiative.
-She has published numerous papers and book chapters on the mirror neuron system, embodied cognition, and language.
+Associate Professor Lisa Aziz-Zadeh trained at the University of California, Los Angeles, receiving her BA degree in Psychology with a minor in neuroscience, and her PhD degree in Psychology with an emphasis in Cognitive Neuroscience.
+She completed postdoctoral work with Dr. Giacomo Rizzolatti's laboratory at the University of Parma (Italy), Dr. Richard Ivry's laboratory at the University of California, Berkeley, and was a fellow at the UCLA Tennenbaum Family Creativity Initiative.
+She has published numerous papers and book chapters on the mirror neuron system, embodied cognition and language.
 In 2008-2009, she was an invited fellow at the Institute for Advanced Study at Berlin.

 Dr. Aziz-Zadeh studies embodied representations, creativity and language from a cognitive neuroscience perspective, using techniques including functional Magnetic Resonance Imaging (fMRI) and Transcranial Magnetic Stimulation (TMS).